bogdumi/Oxotree/README.md

 ## Running

-The program is run with “./oxotree X” or “./oxotree O”,  so that the human player chooses whether they want to go first or second.
+The program is run with `./oxotree X` or `./oxotree O`,  so that the human player chooses whether they want to go first or second.
 X always goes first.
 The player has to input the coordinates of the cell they want to play.

 ## Extra info